My Story – How It All Started….

 Going to Work for Jay Abraham & Company

-18 months later I went to work for Jay.
-What an experience.
+18 months later after Jay’s campaign I went to work for him.
+And I was in for an eye opening experience.

-That was the beginning of my REAL sales and scientific marketing career.
+This was where I learned about scientific marketing, testing and tracking the cause and effects of campaigns.
 It was also the first time my hybrid sales and technical computer/database skills would come into play.

 I found myself managing and tracking the results of multiple campaigns while also getting on the phone with clients, prospects and joint venture partners.